colinyjchung/darkdragons/content/post/aranna-the-astute-astrologer.md

 I look at the players and ask the question all DMs have asked since 1974, "what do you do?"

 #### Spoilers Ahead for Gavin Norman's "Winter's Daughter" (OSE)
+_(If you play RPGS and don't want the above module to be spoiled, stop reading)_

 OK, here's the truth.
 I first asked these four kids what they would do in a situation where they were given a quest and didn't have enough information.
 They had smart answers.
 Shop for items.
 Ask around for information.
 Find out more about this burial mound.
 They shopped (bought a bow and a tent), but didn't do anything else.
 No investigation.
 No research.
 "People are boring, I don't want to talk to them," one of them said.